Syn-McJ/TFClassify-Unity/README.md

-Note: TensorFlowSharp plugin has been deprecated, instead Unity uses their new Barracuda inference engine.
+Note: TensorFlowSharp plugin has been deprecated, instead Unity uses its new Barracuda inference engine.
 [See the new example](https://github.com/Syn-McJ/TFClassify-Unity-Barracuda).
+It's better in terms of performance and ease of use for certain models.

 # What